Seasonal Allergies (Hay Fever)

 - clear, runny nose

 These symptoms often come with itchy, watery, and/or red eyes, which is called allergic conjunctivitis.
-If your child has wheezing and shortness of breath in addition to these symptoms, the allergy may have progressed into asthma.
+Kids who have coughing, wheezing and/or shortness of breath in addition to these symptoms might have allergies that trigger asthma.

-Even if a skin test or a blood test shows an allergy, a child must also have symptoms to be definitively diagnosed with an allergy.
-For example, a child who has a positive test for grass pollen and sneezes frequently while playing in the grass would be considered allergic to grass pollen.
+Even if a skin test or a blood test shows an allergy, a child must also have symptoms to be diagnosed with an allergy for sure.
+For example, a child who has a positive test for grass pollen and sneezes a lot while playing in the grass would be considered allergic to grass pollen.